-City Centre 2 is an 12-storey, LEED Gold targeted design mixed-use office/medical hub located immediately adjacent to City Centre 1 at the heart of the Health and Technology District in Surrey, British Columbia.
+City Centre 2 is an 12-storey, LEED Gold design mixed-use office/medical hub located immediately adjacent to City Centre 1 at the heart of the Health and Technology District in Surrey, British Columbia.
 This health, technology and educational center is designed across more than 185,000 square feet and provides accommodation for medical clinics, high-tech firms and educational institutions.
 City Centre 2 also includes amenities such as a multi-floor underground parkade and exercise area with locker rooms, bicycle storage, shower facilities and common decks.

 Lark Group Portfolio